kaeden-bryer/PersonalWebsite/blog/content/posts/Good-Leadership-Is-Recursive/index.md

 > [!Memo]
-> Good leadership follows a divide and conquer algorithm
+> Good leadership follows a divide and conquer algorithm.

 I used to always fall into the pitfall of doing everything myself, and then remarking at the outcome and considering it good leadership.
 My reasoning was that as long as the outcome was good, the person in charge must be a good leader.
 However, this just doesn't scale.
 Eventually, I could only do so much, and when I failed to delegate, everything crumbled.
 I've also seen other people I really respect do this.
 I respect them greatly, but in retrospect, that was because they were incredibly capable, not because they were great leaders.